Manganese nodule: Ecology

 Ferromanganese nodules are highly redox active, allowing for interaction with biogeochemical cycles primarily as an electron acceptor.
 Notably, terrestrial nodules uptake and trap nitrogen, phosphorus, and organic carbon.
 The higher rate of organic carbon uptake allows nodules to enhance a soil's ability to sequester carbon, creating a net sink.
 Phosphorus concentration in the nodules ranges from 2.5 to 7 times the value of the surrounding soil matrix.
 Microbes in the soil can utilize the nutrient enrichment on the surface of nodules coupled with their redox potential to fuel their metabolic pathways and release the once immobile phosphorus.
 Along with nutrients, ferromanganese nodules can sequester toxic heavy metals (lead, copper, zinc, cobalt, nickel, and cadmium) from the soil, improving its quality.
 However, similar to the release of phosphorus by microbes, reductive dissolution of the nodules would release these heavy metals back into the soil.

-Abiogenesis theory

-A recent study hypothesizes that the nodules are a source of "dark oxygen", oxygen produced without light, which provides the seafloor in the deep ocean with oxygen.
-However, this study contrasts with many other studies conducted over decades in the deep sea that did not detect oxygen production - and in fact showed only oxygen consumption.
-If the nodules can produce both electrical energy and oxygen, they may challenge the conventional theory of abiogenesis because, previously only living things such as plants and algae were known to be capable of producing oxygen via photosynthesis which requires sunlight.

 Environmental impacts of mining manganese nodules

 Very little is known about deep sea ecosystems or the potential impacts of deep-sea mining.
 Polymetallic nodule fields are hotspots of abundance and diversity for a highly vulnerable abyssal fauna, much of which lives attached to nodules or in the sediment immediately beneath it.
 Nodule mining could affect tens of thousands of square kilometers of these deep sea ecosystems, and ecosystems take millions of years to recover.
 It causes habitat alteration, direct mortality of benthic creatures, or smothering of filter feeders by sediment.
 Due to the complexity and remoteness of the deep-sea, environmental scientists work in a knowledge poor situation with many gaps and high uncertainty.
 Nevertheless, there are several sources of cumulative impacts caused within a mining operation that must be considered.
 These impacts can be directly caused by the mining activities themselves but also occur as indirect impacts such as sedimentation plumes and disposition.
 Multiple impacts can be caused from the same mining activity but affect the deep-sea environment in different ways.